transformgovsg/landing-zone/src/content/blog/20241125-your-guide-to-sense.md

 - Tips for writing good prompts, finetuned for policy analytics
 - How to get the most out of Sense, from basic features to advanced capabilities

 We hope you will use Sense to democratise policy analytics capabilities throughout your organisation or your work processes.
-If you're interested to co-develop, contribute to our open source repository [here](https://www.insertlinkhere.com).
+If you're interested to co-develop, contribute to our open source repository [here](https://www.insertlinkhere.com) (coming soon!).

 ## What is Sense?
 Simply put, Sense is a data assistant for public service agencies and organisations that sits on top of your databases.
 It has an underlying AI-feature that allows you to quickly make sense of your data.
 Beyond simple data queries, Sense comes packed with a range of features such as visualisation, dashboarding, user access control and alot more.